Baking Foundations

 Bakers prepare bread, rolls, muffins, pies, pastries, cakes and cookies in retail and wholesale bakeries and dining establishments.
 They are employed in bakeries, supermarkets, catering companies, hotels, restaurants, hospitals, and other institutions, or they may be self-employed.

 This program includes 13 weeks of Baking Foundations preparatory courses for international students.
-For domestic students, the program is nine to ten months in length, beginning in September in Brandon only.
+For domestic students, the program is nine to ten months in length.

 Program Learning Outcomes